According to crime statistics from the F.B.I. there are nearly 460,000* missing kids reported every year in the U.S.

 Child safety is priority – especially for parents and grandparents.
 Protecting children and finding better ways to keep your kids and grandkids safe can be challenging – but we can help make it easier!

-Don’t just worry about how to protect your child – follow our child safety tips to help protect your kids and order your FREE, no-obligation Child Safe Kit.
+Don’t just worry about how to protect your child – follow our child safety tips to help protect your kids and order your no-cost Child Safe Kit.

 Having a Child Safe Kit on hand can provide an essential source of information for law enforcement in the event of an emergency.